C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 1 Time Policy: Insures property for a period of time.

-2 Voyage Policy: Insures property from 1 place to another, may include
+2 Voyage Policy: Insures property from 1 place to another, may include a date

-a date limit.
+limit.

-3 Mixed Policy: Covers both a voyage and period of time of voyage and
+3 Mixed Policy: Covers both a voyage and period of time of voyage and in port

-in port after arrival.
+after arrival.

-4 Construction Policy (Building Risk): Insures vessel while in course
+4 Construction Policy (Building Risk): Insures vessel while in course of

-of construction, not for period of time.
+construction, not for period of time.

-5 Floating Policy: Cargo policy that insures a number of shipments
+5 Floating Policy: Cargo policy that insures a number of shipments to be

-covers all shipments to a limit of liability for any 1 loss.
+shipments to a limit of liability for any 1 loss.

 The S.G.
 (Ship: Goods) Policy Form: Standard marine policy form used by Lloyd’s; Voyage type of policy; S.G.
 Policy adopted by Lloyd’s in 1779, little change since.
 Although form is full or archaic terms, the policy has proven itself reliable in courts and Lloyd’s is reluctant to make changes.
 The policy is brought up to date by adding printed institute clauses to it.
 These clauses drawn up by Technical and Clauses Committee of the Institute of London Underwriters, printed by Witherby & Co., and used by whole marine insurance market.

-Interpretation of Policy: Any ambiguity in the wording is construed
+Interpretation of Policy: Any ambiguity in the wording is construed ‘against

-to determine the meaning and importance of phrases in the policy:
+the meaning and importance of phrases in the policy:

-1 Clauses printed in margin take precedence over clauses in body of
+1 Clauses printed in margin take precedence over clauses in body of text.

 2 Printed/stamped clauses impressed on or attached to policy take precedence